Ddiidev/SdkBuilder/README.md

 ## Funcionalidades

+- [ ] Multi plataform (C# interop and other languages have not yet been implemented)
 - [x] Functions that return primitive types.
 - [x] Functions with struct return.
 - [x] Basic implementation of V strings.